Tolkien Init.

 “For it I coined the word ‘eucatastrophe’: the sudden happy turn in a story which pierces you with a joy that brings tears (which I argued it is the highest function of fairy-stories to produce).
 And I was there led to the view that it produces its peculiar effect because it is a sudden glimpse of Truth, your whole nature chained in material cause and effect, the chain of death, feels a sudden relief as if a major limb out of joint had suddenly snapped back.
 It perceives – if the story has literary ‘truth’ on the second plane (for which see the essay) – that this is indeed how things really do work in the Great World for which our nature is made.
 And I concluded by saying that the Resurrection was the greatest ‘eucatastrophe’ possible in the greatest Fairy Story – and produces that essential emotion: Christian joy which produces tears because it is qualitatively so like sorrow, because it comes from those places where Joy and Sorrow are at one, reconciled, as selfishness and altruism are lost in Love.
 Of course I do not mean that the Gospels tell what is only a fairy-story; but I do mean very strongly that they do tell a fairy-story: the greatest.
 Man the storyteller would have to be redeemed in a manner consonant with his nature: by a moving story.
 But since the author of it is the supreme Artist and the Author of Reality, this one was also made to Be, to be true on the Primary Plane.
 So that in the Primary Miracle (the Resurrection) and the lesser Christian miracles too though less, you have not only that sudden glimpse of the truth behind the apparent Anankê […] of our world, but a glimpse that is actually a ray of light through the very chinks of the universe about us” (Letters 142-143, #89).

-At the turn, the Door, we are pierced and have a sudden glimpse of truth, a ray of light, which recollects Afterwards and its piercing rays of light.
+At the turn, the Door, we are “pierced” and have a sudden glimpse of truth, a ray of light, which recollects Afterwards and its piercing rays of light.
 At C, Joy (B) and Sorrow (A) are “at one, reconciled”.
 Sorrow is created by Melkor’s discords whose legacy is “misery and sorrow, terror and wickedness” (BoLT 55).
 Tolkien says that joy and sorrow are reconciled.
 “Reconcile”: “re- “again” […] + conciliare “make friendly”“.
 This again hints at the triangle “Friend” of Foxrook whose line through the right-angle is the piercing letter “l”, spelled phonetically as “el”, the star at (of) the door—the needle at the top of the conical World Mountain.
 When Gandalf speaks the word for “friend” at the West Gate the doors open.
 The “major limb out of joint” is the branch of the oak we saw in both Eeriness and Tol Sirion.
 “Limb” gives: “Old English lim “limb of the body; any part of an animal body, distinct from the head and trunk;” main branch of a tree,”” This moment of “sudden glimpse of truth” is linked to the moment Ilúvatar raises both of his hands at which we read: “piercing as the light of the eye”.
 This hand grammar is echoed in the dwarf sign language Iglishmêk, the two hands become two fingers raised in the command “listen!”
 (TCVT 10).
+The Door pierced with as it were with a piercing light or a needle reminds us of Jesus’s words in Mathew:

 The Moira (Fates), three daughters of Necessity Clotho, Atropos and Lachesis are described as influencing the whorls using their right, left, and both hands respectively (TR 374), again echoed in the Ilúvatar hand grammar and in the narrative of Danuin, Ranuin and Fanuin (BoLT 217).
 If the souls in the Spindle as previously stated ascend and descend on the right and left hands, and handedness is associated in the passage with the whorls which rotate around the spindle in this way, then it is implied that there is a spiral motion involved—spirals have “handedness”, the possibility to turn left and right in Afterwards which also features two spirals in the lelt and right braziers of its sister image Before.
 Tolkien alludes to Necessity and the Spindle in Gandalf’s words at the Council of Elrond: